Get £50 OFF your next prescription, just quote ’50off’ when you checkout!

-However, once your adrenaline wears off, your cortisol kicks in to tell you that you are hungry and your cravings for sugary, high-energy foods tend to begin, and we reach for the chocolate and sweets.
+However, once the adrenaline wears off, our cortisol kicks in to tell us that we’re hungry and our cravings for sugary, high-energy foods tend to begin, and we reach for the chocolate and sweets.

-If you are stressed a lot, which, frankly, who isn’t?, you could find that your metabolism slows.
+If you’re stressed a lot, which, frankly, who isn’t?, you could find that your metabolism slows.
 Because your metabolism is responsible for converting the food you eat into energy, a slowing of it could cause issues.
+A slower metabolism can mean the body burns fewer calories, making weight gain more likely, even if you’re eating the same foods.

 • Weight Gain